 The State allows members to self-refer to out of network providers for the services listed below.
-University of Maryland Health Partners will pay out of plan providers the State's Medicaid rate for the following services:
+CareFirst BlueCross BlueShield Community Health Plan Maryland will pay out of plan providers the State's Medicaid rate for the following services:

-- Emergency services provided in a hospital emergency facility and medically necessary post-stabilization services; - Family planning services excluding sterilizations; - Maryland school-based health center services.
+- Emergency services provided in a hospital emergency facility and medicallynecessary post-stabilization services; - Family planning services excluding sterilizations; - Maryland school-based health center services.
 School-based health centers are required to send a medical encounter form to the child's MCO.
 We will forward this form to the child's PCP who will be responsible for filing the form in the child's medical record.
-See Attachment B for a sample School Based Health Center Report Form; - Pregnancy-related services when a member has begun receiving services from an out-ofplan provider prior to enrolling in an MCO; - Initial medical examination for children in state custody (Identified by Modifier 32 on the claim); - Annual Diagnostic and Evaluation services for members with HIV/AIDS; - Renal dialysis provided at a Medicare-certified facility; - The initial examination of a newborn by an on-call hospital physician when we do not provide for the service prior to the baby's discharge; and - Services performed at a birthing center; - Children with special healthcare needs may self-refer to providers outside of University of Maryland Health Partners network under certain conditions.
+See Attachment B for a sample School Based Health Center Report Form; - Pregnancy-related services when a member has begun receiving services from an out-ofplan provider prior to enrolling in an MCO; - Initial medical examination for children in state custody (Identified by Modifier 32 on the claim); - Annual Diagnostic and Evaluation services for members with HIV/AIDS; - Renal dialysis provided at a Medicare-certified facility; - The initial examination of a newborn by an on-call hospital physician when we do not provide for the service prior to the baby's discharge; and - Services performed at a birthing center; - Children with special healthcare needs may self-refer to providers outside of CareFirst BlueCross BlueShield Community Health Plan Maryland network under certain conditions.
 See Section II for additional information.

-If a provider contracts with University of Maryland Health Partners for any of the services listed above the provider must follow our billing and preauthorization procedures.
+If a provider contracts with CareFirst BlueCross BlueShield Community Health Plan Maryland for any of the services listed above the provider must follow our billing and preauthorization procedures.
 Reimbursements will be paid the contracted rate.